DiptaDebnath/Buzz-Talk-Chat-app-/README.md

-BuzzTalk is a real-time chat application built with React, Node.js, Express, and Socket.io.
+BuzzTalk is a real-time chat application built with React, Node.js, Express, MongoDb and Socket.io.
 Users can register, set an avatar, and engage in real-time messaging with other users.

 Features
 User registration and login